 However, excessive drooling can be a sign of a more serious underlying health condition, so it is always best to consult with your veterinarian if you are concerned.

 It’s important to understand that all dogs drool, beagles just tend to be a bit more…expressive about it!
+Take a look at our list of 15 Beagle Pros and Cons for more insights into life with a beagle.

 Did you find this post useful?
 If so, sign up for our weekly newsletter to receive fun facts, useful guides, beagle-proof product ideas, and more!